Driving tips

 Mirrors, signal, manoeuvre.

-Again, don't forget to carry out the MSM routine (mirrors, signal and then manoevre).
+Again, don’t forget to follow the MSM routine (mirrors, signal, and then manoeuvre).

 Swipe right for more >>>